Bullrout: Distribution and habitat

 The bullrout is endemic to eastern Australia where it occurs from north of Cooktown, Queensland south to Pambula, southern New South Wales.
 This fish lives in the lower freshwater stretches of rivers and streams, as well as in bays and estuaries.
 It is typically encountered within aquatic vegetation or woody debris in still or slow flowing freshwaters where there are rocky, muddy or gravel substrates.

 Biology

 The bullrout is a rather sedentary species in which individuals spend most of the time lying in wait on the bottom or among weeds for prey to pass, it is an ambush predator feeding on fishes and small crustaceans.
 They are known to migrate downstream in rivers during periods of heavy rainfall.
 They breed in freshwater and juveniles have been recorded from the upper reaches of rivers, upstream from barriers.

 Danger to humans and first aid

-The dorsal, anal, and pelvic spines on a bullrout have venom glands on them, and should be handled with extreme care.
+The dorsal, anal, and pelvic spines on a bullrout all contain venom glands.
+Stings from this animal are reportedly extremely painful but non-lethal.
+The pain may be treated by applying heat, which denatures the proteins in the venom.
+Local anaesthetics and analgesics are also reported to be effective.
+There is some evidence that morphine may not be effective in treating the pain from these stings.